jinzillo/musicRulesNYC/README.md

 # Instructions for running eventful script:

 •	The script available in rock_eventsListAPI.py loops through all events throught the eventful API.
-The various parameters can be changed/updated to produce desired results.
-This code produces a json file that is then used to create a csv.
+Various parameters such as date and query can be changed/updated to produce desired results.
+This code produces a json file that is then used to create CSV files using script rockEvents_allNov_csv.py which can also have various parameters (row 4).
 The code is commented to explain.
+For reference all CSVs that we produced with this code are also available in this repository.
 Eventful API scripts need to be run in python 2.7.

-•	The script in rockEvents_allNov_csv.py is used to produce the various csv files used for mapping.
-Json files can be swapped out in row 4 to produce various mappings.

-•	For reference all CSVs that we produced with this code are also available in this repository.